bfinelli1/trivia/README.md

 Uses the api from https://jservice.io/

 TODO:
-display correct or incorrect and correct answer have profile page with user's leaderboard - check disallow duplicate questions disallow duplicate categories
+display correct or incorrect and correct answer - check have profile page with user's leaderboard - check disallow duplicate questions disallow duplicate categories